merenlab/merenlab.org/data/ecophylo-ribosomal-proteins/index.md

                  -c SURFACE_OCEAN/ECOPHYLO_WORKFLOW_surface_ocean_RP_L14/CONTIGS.db
 ```

-{% include IMAGE path="images/ecophylo_ocean.png" width=100 caption="EcoPhylo analysis of *rpL14* across the global surface ocean" %}
+{% include IMAGE path="images/ecophylo_ocean.png" width=80 caption="EcoPhylo analysis of *rpL14* across the global surface ocean" %}

-If you load the `deep_sequencing` state, you will reproduce the figure in the main text:
+If you load the `deep_sequencing` state, you will reproduce the figure in the main text before polishing, which will allow you to interactivel explore the dataset:

 ``` bash
 anvi-interactive -p SURFACE_OCEAN/ECOPHYLO_WORKFLOW_surface_ocean_RP_L14/PROFILE.db \